How To Make Garlic Confit | Easy And Delicious

 Can you get botulism from garlic confit?

-The CDC note that when chopped garlic in oil is stored improperly, botulism can occur.
+The CDC notes that when chopped garlic in oil is stored improperly, botulism can occur.
 The same is true for herbs in oil too.
-Their recommendation is to refrigerate any garlic in oil as soon as possible and discard after four days.
-Whilst the garlic is whole in this recipe I still approach with caution and make a small batch whenever I’d like it.
-It takes no effort at all, just a little time in the oven.
-I’ve seen some videos of an entire baking dish of confit being made at once… and I have to say that makes me nervous.
-My recommendation is small batch only.
+Their recommendation is to refrigerate any garlic in oil as soon as possible and discard it after four days.
+Whilst the garlic is whole in this recipe I still approach with caution.
+My recommendation to ensure this dish remains safe and delicious is make a small batch whenever you’d like it.
+Avoid large batches that are likely to be stored for long periods of time.

 Print